AdolfoFC9/BirthDayMasterWebApp/README.md

 - Add authentication and authorization mechanisms.
 - Implement pagination for handling large datasets.
-- Improve error management for more informative responses.
+- Improve visualization of errors.
 - Add dropdown lists to enhance the user experience.
 - Standardize visual styles across all pages (consistent colors, fonts, and alignment).